This is a brief guide, primarily about housing, transit and food in Korea.

 A lot of foods are also “time-dependent”.
 For example, Koreans prefer to eat knife-cut noodles (칼국수 kalguksu) and hand-pulled dough (수제비 sujebi) in clam broth (조개국 choge-guk) when it’s rainy, or ginseng chicken soup (삼계탕 samgyetang (note the gye is pronounced gei, not gyeh)) or porridge (죽 juk, also comes w/ chicken and abalone) when they are sick.
 Other dishes, such as soy milk noodle soup (콩국수 kong-guk-su) are only available in the winter.
 Koreans also sometimes stack spicy in the summer to fight off the heat.
 For a visitor, of course you can choose whatever you want to eat, but if you see queues at specific places it may in large be because of timing.

 There is also a large number of Korean foods which are similar to those from Japan for historical reasons.
 For example, there is odeng (Jpn = oden), udong (Jpn = Udon), soba (Jpn = soba), and sushi (Korean = cho-bap 초밥).
 These are distinct from the Japanese versions, and I would say some of the best soba I’ve had has been in Korea, sorry for sacrilege.
-Note that there is also ramen (라멘) and ramyeon (라면), but the difference is not Japanese versus Korean, but ramyeon is instant where as ramen is fresh made.
+Note that there is also ramen (라멘) and ramyeon (라면), but the difference is not Japanese versus Korean, but ramyeon is instant whereas ramen is fresh made.

 Furthermore, there is also “Korean-Chinese” food (Chung-kuk-Jib 중국집 lit.
 China House).
 If you see a restaurant labeled as “real Chinese” in Korea, more likely than not it’s a Korean-Chinese fusion.
 At these restaurants, you can get dishes such as fried rice (bokkeum-bap 볶음밥), noodles with black bean sauce (Jajang-myeon 자장면), spicy seafood soup (Jjampong 짬뽕), and sweet and sour pork (Tang-su-yuk 탕수육).
 For some examples, see either here or here.

 Finally, there are some classic well-known Korean such as barbeque, and fried chicken.
-Barbeque can either be (소)고기구이 ((so) gogi gu-i) which is usually pork, Hanwoo 한우 Korean beef (similar in spirit to Wagyu), or other things like grilled eel (장어구이 Jang-o).
+Barbeque can either be (소)고기구이 ((so) gogi gu-i) which is usually pork, Hanwoo 한우 Korean beef (similar in spirit to Wagyu), or other things like grilled eel (장어구이 Jang-o gu-i).
 Note, if you see ggom-jango (꼼장어), that ain’t no eel that’s a hagfish.
 This is different from the distinction between Japanese anago (穴子/アナゴsaltwater eel) and unagi (ウナギ freshwater eel).
 There’s also fried chicken, known in Korea as just “chicken” 치킨.
-It seems quite popular to just order Chicken from whichever store has the best sale on Coupang at any given moment, but there are local places you can get it as well.
+It seems quite popular to just order chicken from whichever store has the best sale on Coupang at any given moment, but there are local places you can get it as well.

 Of course, just because you know what exists doesn’t mean you can easily find a restaurant.
 While the most common method for finding restaurants in the US or Japan is using Google Maps, or Yelp, Korea uses Naver maps.
 When searching on Naver maps, because of the density of restaurants in Korea, it’s a good idea to know what dish you want to eat.
 Generally, searching also works better in Korean, so being able to either copy and paste the dish name, or directly typing in Korean can help you find restaurants.